2011 Cotswold District Council election

 Elections for Cotswold District Council were held on Thursday 5 May 2011.
 The whole council was up for election.
 Cotswold District is divided into 28 wards, with a total of 44 seats up for election.

+Results summary

+Despite winning the majority of votes in the election, the Conservatives lost 12 seats, 8 to the Liberal Democrats and 4 to Independents.
+However, they still retained majority control of the council.